coalest/coalest/README.md

 ### Hey there, I'm Cory 👋

-I'm a **fullstack developer** focusing on the backend with over three years of commercial experience.
-Most of my production experience is on the backend (Ruby, Javascript, Node.js, SQL), but I know enough frontend to get by as a full stack.
+I'm a **full stack developer** focusing with over four years of commercial experience.
+Most of my production experience is on the backend (Ruby, Javascript, Node.js, SQL), but I am also familar with React on the frontend.

 - 📚 Experienced in **Node.js, Ruby on Rails, and PostgreSQL**
 - 🌱 I’m currently learning **Typescript and React**